 What are the events and mechanisms that led up to the need for medication in the first place?
 If you had your thyroid removed because it was filled with cancerous nodules or you were having trouble breathing and your were autoimmune you are going to need a different kind of thyroid hormone medication than someone who has low T3.

 The next issue is, is this really a problem with the Thyroid itself or is the problem related to delivery of the hormone to the target cell or does the problem lie in how the body is transporting the hormone.

 Each of these scenarios can be rooted in problems such as Inflammation, Leaky gut, low iron levels, Sex hormone imbalances, nutritional deficiencies, hyper or hypo adrenal states, food sensitivities, infection, heavy metal, or autoimmunity any of these scenarios could be the reason the thyroid is shutting down and unless you address these metabolic issues, the thyroid hormone replacement will not be as effective.

 If you haven’t seen my video titled Why Do I feel worse when I take my thyroid medication, after watching today’s video this might be a good place to start.
-As much as some the very charming and pretty pharmaceutical drug reps who visit your doctor with a handful of free samples of synthroid would like to make us believe, there is simply no “one size fits all” approach to thyroid hormone replacement.
+While pharmaceutical drug reps who visit your doctor with a handful of free samples of Synthroid would like us believe, there is simply no “one size fits all” approach to thyroid hormone replacement.
 Statements like “I prefer to use synthetic T4 with my patients” or “I only use T4/T3 combination with my patients” demonstrate a lack of understanding of thyroid pathology.

-Giving all patients the same thyroid medication without understanding the mechanisms involved is why million of men and woman are become prisoners within their own body and will spend the last 10-15 years of their life half dead, walking around like a zombie.
+Giving all patients the same thyroid medication without understanding the mechanisms involved, is the reason millions of men and woman have become prisoners within their own body.
+Many of my patients have spent the last 10-15 years of their life half dead, walking around like a zombie.
+Why?

 So let’s jump into these